yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-24-OMSCS-Plan.md

 - CSE 6250 Big Data for Health (Formerly CSE 8803)
 - ISYE 6420 Bayesian Methods

-I need to pick atleast 3 from the above list of Courses.
+I need to pick at least 3 from the above list of Courses.
 Rest I can pick from the open Courses.

-The Plan I have is as follows :-
+The Plan I have is as follows:-

 | Semester  | Course Type | Course Name | Remarks | Grade|Load|Hours Per Week|